 SASOL STEM TENT

 Kids shouldn’t miss the SASOL Stem Tent!
-It’s a showcase hands-on exhibits tied to science, technology, engineering and math (STEM) areas, with McNeese State University and SOWELA taking part.
-Hundreds of Calcasieu Parish students will are visiting the Sasol STEM Tent via school field trips, but it will also also be open free of charge to all Airshow attendees.
+It’s a showcase of hands-on exhibits tied to science, technology, engineering and math (STEM) areas, with McNeese State University and SOWELA taking part.
+Hundreds of Calcasieu Parish students will visit the Sasol STEM Tent via school field trips, but it will also be open free of charge to all Airshow attendees.

 The B-52 took its maiden flight in1952.
 It was built to carry nuclear weapons during the Cold War, but has dropped only conventional bombs in combat situations.

 The B-52 is often nicknamed the Buff — as in “Big Ugly Fat Fella.”
 It’s been in active service with the Air Force since 1955.

 While performers dazzle crowds from the sky, fans on the ground will have plenty of activities to choose from.
 Our popular Kids Zone, sponsored by the Calcasieu Parish Police Jury, lets kids take a break from the action and enjoy free play with friends.
 Inflatables and more provided by Special Event Fun.
 Kids 12 and under get into the airshow FREE!

 Witness the airshow sky-side with a ride in a classic Bell 47 Helicopter provided by Sierra Aeronautics.
 For fans of the TV series M*A*S*H, it will be like riding in the medical helicopter featured in the show!
 Sierra Aeronautics can take 2 passengers up at time.
 Cost is $45 per rider online or at the airshow.
 The helicopter will be available from 10 a.m. until close on Saturday, May 11, and Sunday, May 12.
 Also, a BONUS NIGHT flight will be available Friday night 5 p.m. to close.
 Purchase tickets online or at the show.